indieweb/wordpress-indieauth/readme.md

 ## Changelog ##

 Project and support maintained on github at [indieweb/wordpress-indieauth](https://github.com/indieweb/wordpress-indieauth).

+### 3.4.1 ###
+* Add setting to set the user who will be using the site URL as their URL as opposed to their author URL which removes dependency on Indieweb plugin for this.

 ### 3.4.0 ###
 * Enforce unique URLs for user accounts